SlaybaughLab/GroupResources/general-resources/tex.md

 * If you prefer a GUI-based approach to LaTeX, then [TeXworks](https://www.tug.org/texworks/ "texworks") is your best bet.
 It features a built-in PDF viewer like TeXmaker and TeXstudio, but this tool also possesses an auto-synchronisation feature to it.
 * If you don't want to install anything, then try [ShareLaTeX](https://www.sharelatex.com/ "sharelatex").
 Dropbox and GitHub syncing supported, 400+ ready-to-use templates, no installations needed.
 It also allows direct collaboration for a fee.

+##Editing for Papers

+It is highly recommended to write papers in LaTeX and host it on GitHub.
+We can then read and edit one anothers papers and submit changes as pull requests.
+GitHub facilitates looking at differences, but another tool to help with that is [latexdiff](https://www.ctan.org/pkg/latexdiff?lang=en).
+It will take two files and generate a new one that shows the differences, track-changes style.
+Some journals request this kind of markup for responding to reviewer changes--this is a quick way to do it.

+**Pro Tip:** write your papers with either fixed line length or with each sentence as its own line.
+This makes it way easier to see the changes (if you only put a new paragraph as a new line it's hard to tell what is different).

 ##Presentations, Slides, Posters

 * For **slides and presentations** you should _really_ consider the Beamer package (available [here](https://www.ctan.org/pkg/beamer "beamer") from CTAN).
 A full copy of the beamer userguide is [here (in pdf)](http://texdoc.net/texmf-dist/doc/latex/beamer/doc/beameruserguide.pdf "beamer userguide").